Cray-HPE/docs-csm/068-HARVEST-13-CONFIG.md

     For minimum NCN firmware versions see [Node Firmware](252-FIRMWARE-NCN.md)

-    Confirm the version of the mft rpm installed on the management NCNs.
+    Confirm the version of the mft RPM installed on the management NCNs.
 The mft-4.14.0-105.x86_64 version is known to work to report the firmware version installed.

     ```bash
     ncn-w001# for ncn in $nodes; do echo $ncn; ssh $ncn rpm -q mft; done